-An avid nature photographer, and working from his vast collection of personal photographs, Mark Barclay uses pieces of images to create mesmerizing collages of flowers, plants, insects and found objects which he then turns into surface designs for Morton Design House.
-Nature is a constant theme in Morton Design House’s collections, and Form Function Style is pleased to represent Morton Design House licensed art.
+Mesmerizing collages of flowers, plants, insects, and found objects are featured in Morton Design House patterns and prints.
+Nature is a constant theme in Morton Design House’s surface design collections available on a wide range of apparel and home accessories.
+Form Function Style is pleased to represent Morton Design House licensed art.
 Live beautifully!

 Pop-Art for the Instant Generation!
 Featuring bits of vintage advertising images, off-kilter humor, words, and phrases, and a pop-art & culture sensibility, Unkie Monkie Studios has been an online repository for all things retro for more than a decade.
-Form Function Style is happy to represent the studio’s recent expansion into surface design on a wide variety of products.
+Form Function Style is happy to represent the studio’s recent expansion into surface design on a wide variety of products for the novelty gift market.

 While we’ve seen his sketches and drawings reprinted on everything from greeting cards to ties, we had no idea he had ever created designs specifically for textiles until reading a recent article by Lauren Ro.
 Designed by Wright, and executed by Ling Po, an artist, and apprentice to Wright at Taliesin West, the patterns were licensed to F. Schumacher & Company in 1955 as part of what was to be called the “Taliesin Line.”
 While not all of the designs Wright and Ling Po developed were produced (see a few of them here) those that were have happily been reintroduced for purchase from Schumacher.
 Not only are the original patterns available, but they have updated the colorways and fabrics.
 What a treat!